billgilbert7000/usb_to_zx_spectrum/README.md

 for connecting to ZX Spectrum computers.
 On RP2040 (Raspberry Pi Pico) + MT8816 (matrix of analog keys)

-It is connected to the standard ZX Spectrum keyboard connector.
+USB keyboard any wired/wireless connects to Raspberry Pi Pico via USB OTG The controller is connected to a standard ZX Spectrum keyboard connector.

  It is possible to connect to other computers the design of which used a matrix keyboard up to 8*16 in size.